Canceled due to the COVID-19

 Link to conference venue: http://ccconferencecentre.co.za/

 The regular workshop fee is 500 EUR for industry, 300 EUR for academia/government/non-profit, and 100 EUR for students.
 This includes workshop material and coffee break.
-Payment can be done conveniently and securely via PayPal, here below:
+Payment is done via the WCOP page.

 |Monday, 6th April, 2020|